SysBioChalmers/pan-cancer-GEMs/README.md

 The first set is the discovery set and contains 917 GEMs.
 The first set is the validation set and contains 3933 GEMs.

+The reconstruction can be launched by running the script getINITmodelFromPostProbs.m.
+It depends on Raven 1.4 and Mosek 7, whose path shall be specified within the script.

 ## List of reconstructed models in discovery set and corresponding samples in TCGA
 |Model ID|TCGA PSID|
 |--------|---------|